Mario Kart World: Gameplay

 Mario Kart World is a kart racing game.
 As in previous Mario Kart games, players race as characters from the Mario series in one of many selectable go-karts.
-The game features 50 playable characters; 24 of the playable characters have alternate unlockable costumes accessed by eating snacks during races, while most of the remaining characters additionally exist as obstacles on the game's tracks.
-It supports up to 24 players, twice as many compared to previous Mario Kart games, and includes features such as an open-world design, a free-roaming mode, off-roading segments, boat racing, rail grinding and wall jumping.
+The game features 50 playable characters; 24 of the playable characters have alternate unlockable costumes accessed by consuming food items found throughout races, while most of the remaining characters additionally exist as obstacles on the game's tracks.
+It supports up to 24 players, twice as many compared to previous Mario Kart games, and includes features such as an open-world design, a free-roaming mode, off-roading segments, boat racing, rail grinding and wall jumping and riding.

 Unlike prior Mario Kart games, the Grand Prix mode does not consist of four separate races; rather, racers must drive to each course.
 Outside of Grand Prix, it is possible to race on tracks for three laps like in previous Mario Kart games.
-Mario Kart World features some past courses from the series that have been reimagined to fit the game's open world design and to include a shift from day to night.
-In addition, a mode called Knockout Tour is introduced in the game; the 24 racers compete in one much longer race spanning the game's world, with four eliminations at each of the six intermittent checkpoints.
+Mario Kart World features some past courses from the series that have been reimagined to fit the game's open-world design and to include a shift from day to night.
+In addition, a new mode called Knockout Tour is introduced in the game; the 24 racers compete in one much longer race spanning the game's world, with four eliminations at each of the six intermittent checkpoints.

-Battle Mode returns from previous games; players compete against one another to pop each other's balloons in Balloon Battle or to collect the most coins in Coin Runners.
+Battle Mode returns from previous games; players compete against one another to pop each other's balloons in Balloon Battle, eliminate others to become the last player standing in Bob-omb Blast, or collect the most coins in Coin Runners.
 "Mirror Mode", which horizontally inverts the entire map, also returns from the previous games.

-Another new mode called "Free Roam" is introduced in World; players are permitted to drive to any location, including those that are off-road or outside of race tracks.
-Numerous missions, such as finding collectibles, are present in this mode.
+Another new mode called "Free Roam" is introduced in World; players are permitted to drive to any location (with Rainbow Road as the sole exception), including those that are off-road or outside of race tracks.
+Numerous missions, such as finding collectibles and driving through dinosaur obstacles, are present in this mode.
 In addition, players can also take photos of their chosen driver.
-Rebekah Valentine, writing for IGN, noted the mode's likeness to Forza Horizon (2012), an open world racing game.